 Ocular (or Retinal)

-This form of migraine is very rare.They involve seeing colors, flashing lights or other visual disturbances including the loss of some or all of the vision in one eye only.
-The visual loss should last for less than an hour, and be followed by a typical migraine headache.
+This form of migraine is very rare.
+It involves seeing colors, flashing lights, or other visual changes, including the loss of some or all vision in one eye.
+The visual loss should last less than an hour and be followed by a typical migraine headache.
 However, other serious conditions can cause sudden loss of vision in one eye, so go to a doctor right away if you have vision changes.